Tran-Steven/leaguewordle/README.md

 [^1]:

-     [@Darren-Tham](https://github.com/Darren-Tham) Thanks to Darren for restructuring the JSON file and helping me out at the start of this project!
+     [@Darren-Tham](https://github.com/Darren-Tham) Huge thanks to Darren for restructuring the JSON file and helping me out at the start of this project!